 The key is to find the right amount of car insurance that fits your budget and matches your driving habits.

 This article explains the different types of car insurance coverages, how much you need, and where you should get car insurance.
-I personally always get free quotes online at Esurance, the largest online car insurance company today that can save you money.
+I personally recommend getting a free quote from Allstate.
+Drivers can save over $700 on average.